SIMMORSAL/Vextra/ReadMe.md

 `fonts` : Website is set up to use [Google Fonts](https://fonts.google.com/).

-`startupImageCacheQueue` : You can put a list of image links that should appear as soon as user navigates to a page here, and it will be downloaded and  cached as soon as the website loads, ready to be displayed quickly.
+`startupImageCacheQueue` : You can put a list of image links here that should appear as soon as user navigates to a page, and they will be downloaded and  cached as soon as the website loads, ready to be displayed quickly.

 ## About Me